Forgiveness: The Quiet Road Back to Peace

 Free from bitterness.

-Free from the knots in your stomach when their name crosses your mind.
+Free forever from the knots in your stomach when their name crosses your mind.

 Forgiveness is the release of a burden that was never yours to keep.